 Ordinary courts

-Ordinary courts (일반법원 or 법원), of South Korea, are established by Chapter 5 of the Constitution.
+The ordinary courts (일반법원 or 법원), of South Korea are established by Chapter 5 of the Constitution.
 All ordinary courts are under the jurisdiction of the national judiciary.
-These ordinary courts are divided into the Supreme Court and other (lower) courts under Article 101(2) of the Constitution.[1]
-The Constitution itself does not exactly guarantee three level instance system; article 101(2) states, according to the Constitutional Court,[7] that final appellate jurisdiction of ordinary cases should always be with the Supreme Court.
-Thus, enacting some cases outside of the Constitutional Court's jurisdiction as available with only one chance of appeal or no chance of appeal is constitutionally valid in South Korea unless such case is finally ruled in the Supreme Court.[8][clarification needed]
+These ordinary courts are divided into the Supreme Court and other lower courts under Article 101(2) of the Constitution.[1]
+The Constitution itself does not exactly guarantee a three-level instance system; Article 101(2) states, according to the Constitutional Court,[7] that final appellate jurisdiction of ordinary cases should always be with the Supreme Court.
+Thus, enacting some cases outside of the Constitutional Court's jurisdiction as available with only one chance of appeal or no chance of appeal is constitutionally valid in South Korea unless such cases are finally ruled in the Supreme Court.[8][clarification needed]

 The statutory ground for the hierarchy of ordinary courts, including a three-tiered instance system for typical cases, is defined by the Court Organization Act of South Korea.[9]
-Under article 3(1), 28 and 28-4 of the Court Organization Act, hierarchy of ordinary courts in South Korea has three levels; District Courts (plus family court, bankruptcy court, and administrative court, which are specialized courts on matters of family, bankruptcy and administration laws), High Courts (plus patent court which is specialized appellate court on intellectual property matters, for reviewing ruling or decision made by the 'Intellectual Property Trial And Appeal Board[10]'[11]) and Supreme Court.
-The other (lower) courts at specified levels of article 101(2) of the Constitution are divided into 6 courts, making a total of 7: Supreme Court, High Court, Patent Court, District Court, Family Court, Administrative Court, and Bankruptcy Court.
-Branch courts and Municipal courts are regarded as part of District Court and Family Court under article 3(2) of the Act.[9]
+Under article 3(1), 28, and 28-4 of the Court Organization Act, the hierarchy of ordinary courts in South Korea has three levels: District Courts (plus family court, bankruptcy court, and administrative court, which are specialized courts on matters of family, bankruptcy and administration laws), High Courts (plus patent court which is specialized appellate court on intellectual property matters, for reviewing ruling or decision made by the 'Intellectual Property Trial And Appeal Board[10]'[11]), and the Supreme Court.
+The other lower courts at specified levels of article 101(2) of the Constitution are divided into six courts, making a total of 7: Supreme Court, High Court, Patent Court, District Court, Family Court, Administrative Court, and Bankruptcy Court.
+Branch courts and municipal courts are regarded as part of District Court and Family Court under article 3(2) of the Act.[9]

 National court administration